 States continue to ensure their survival, but the disintegration of the institutional system forces them to make decisions that are striking in their novelty.
 Under the new conditions, things that until recently were considered unthinkable or catastrophic become possible: this is associated with the tragic perception of events that in reality are not so tragic.
 The elements of familiar persisting globalisation — colossal cross-border trade, communications and information space — already exist in a fundamentally new political environment, compared to the one created as a result of technological advances.

 Therefore, the consequences of the destruction of what we used to call the Liberal World Order are more significant than one could expect.
 First of all, because the basis of this order — the unconditional power dominance of the Western countries in world affairs — has been shaken.
 Until recently, even those powers that were considered revisionist were counting on the preservation of this dominance, albeit in a more relaxed form.
-However, they, including Russia and China, cannot look into the future with full confidence either: rather than a change adapted to their own interests, real multipolarity turned out to be a fundamentally new state of the international environment.
-State leaders are going by their instincts, relying on their loyalty to national interests and common sense, leaving no room for the usual forms of international interaction.

 The ideal situation from the point of view of the winners in the 20th century’s Cold War was supposed to look like the interaction of narrow and large groups of states within the international community.
 At the same time, individual representatives of the second group could, under certain circumstances, be incorporated into the first one.
 But even if this did not happen (the most enlightened minds in the West understood the inevitability of this), the community of liberal market democracies still hoped to use their colossal power advantages in order to create a protective barrier around their societies.
 Punishment for violating the limits of this barrier would be so significant that in itself it served as a guarantee of calm development.
 However, this is precisely what is not happening — the West was unable to rule the world.
 It cannot fence itself off from international politics using the wall of its institutional and power capabilities.
 At the same time, internal processes in the United States and Europe are often viewed from the outside as signs of revolutionary behaviour.
 In fact, this is not altogether unjustified.